Liechtenstein: Law of Offshore

 The Law on Asset Management (Asset Management Act, AMA) entered into force on 1 January 2006.
 This Act lays the foundation for asset management companies as new, internationally recognized financial intermediaries.
 The FMA supervises implementation of the Asset Management Act and the related ordinances as well as compliance with regulations.

-Under immense pressure from neighbouring Germany to dispense with banking secrecy laws following the previous year's highly publicized tax scandals, and with the Obama administration in the US demonstrating an equal level of hostility towards what it considers to be offshore 'secrecy' jurisdictions, then Prime Minister Otmar Hasler said that the jurisdiction has become "aware of [its] responsibility as part of a globally integrated economic area."
+Under immense pressure from neighbouring Germany to dispense with banking secrecy laws following the previous year's highly publicized tax scandals, and with the Obama administration in the US also displaying hostility towards what it deems offshore secrecy jurisdictions, then Prime Minister Otmar Hasler said that the jurisdiction has become "aware of [its] responsibility as part of a globally integrated economic area."

 "With today's declaration, we are making our contribution to a joint solution that will make an effective enforcement of foreign tax claims possible and takes account of the legitimate interests of the clients of our financial centre at the same time," Hasler announced.